 Showing means in a multitable

-If you are using a numeric variable or a categorical variable that has numeric values (see Variable Properties), you can right click the row variable and select Show Means to show a single row containing the mean of the row variable in each column.
-Right click again and select Show Ranges (numeric) or Show Categories (categorical) to toggle back to the original view.
+If you are using a numeric variable or a categorical variable that has numeric values (see Variable Properties), you can open the dropdown menu attached to the row variable and click Show Means to show a single row containing the mean of the row variable in each column.
+Select Show Ranges to show binned ranges and Show Discrete Values to show each value as its own row.